SEPTEMBER 2023–2024 NURSERY SCHOOL

 Math: Counting matching and winter items.

-Family Living Center: This area will be changed into a doctor or dentist office, and then a Post Office or Firehouse.
+Family Living Center: This area will be changed into a doctor and veterinarians office, Firehouse, and supermarket.

-Art: Making our own Doctor’s bag, designing our own toothbrush, making police badges and fire trucks Having creative art opportunities; such as, when it does snow, we will make snowflakes for our tree and snow art using paint, crayons, cotton balls, etc.…
+Art: Making our own Doctor’s bag, making police badges and fire trucks.
+Having creative art opportunities; such as, when it does snow, we will make snowflakes for our tree and snow art using paint, crayons, cotton balls, etc.…

 Block Area: Building hospitals and creating roads for cars and ambulances to get there, building police stations and fire stations, going over traffic lights and signs.
 Discussing safety and wearing seat belts.
 Playing with our fire trucks and police cars.
 We will be designing a community of houses for our bulletin board.

-Special Notes: If you are a community helper (Doctor, Vet, fireman, dentist or postal worker) and would like to donate any items to the class so we can look and go over the items please contact the office.
-Lastly, we are in need of Christmas trees, after the holiday please send in your trees for our science area and bird habitat.
+Special Notes: If you are a community helper (Doctor, Vet, firefighter, police officer or supermarket personnel) and would like to come in or donate any items to the class so we can look and go over the items please contact the office.
+Lastly, we need Christmas trees, after the holiday please send in your trees for our science area and bird habitat.

-On January 27th and 28th your child may send in a labeled stuffed animal as we will be talking about the animal hospital.
+In January, Thursday the 18th and Friday the 19th your child may send in a labeled stuffed animal as we will be talking about the animal hospital.

 PRE-KINDERGARTEN PROGRAM:

 House Area: Sight: Converting our house area into an ophthalmologist’s office.
 Taking turns being the doctor, patient or receptionist.
 Setting up a waiting room and pretend eye chart, writing prescriptions to then take to the optometrist who will be in the block area.
+Working on self help skills, such as; putting their coats, outside shoes, hats and gloves on.
 Create a cave in our house area for hibernation play.

-Language Arts: “Don’t wake up the bear”, “The Bear snores on”, “Time to Sleep”, “It looked like spilt milk”, and “Arthur’s Eyes” plus other books on Winter, hibernation.
+Language Arts: “Don’t wake up the bear,” “The Bear snores on,” “Time to Sleep,” “It looked like spilt milk,” and “Arthur’s Eyes” plus other books on Winter and hibernation.

-Block Area: Converting our block are into an Optometrist’s office.
+Block Area: Converting our block are into an Optometrist’s office and selling eyeglasses.
+Pretending to be geese flying in a “V” shape against the wind (fan).
 Making hibernation tunnels and caves.